wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.2.1 =
+* New features, translations and fixes.
+Redirection after affiliate link hits is now optional and disabled by default.

 = 2.2.0 =
 * New features and Italian translation added.